HPE security service

 NOTE

-As a reminder, whatever the security state of iLO, a non-privileged OS user cannot access the local iLO via CHIF.
+As a reminder, whatever the security state of iLO, a non-privileged OS user cannot access the local iLO via CHIF or Virtual NIC without formal authentication.
 The following example illustrates this assertion.

 Copy